Building the OS for knowledge work.

 Origin

-The company started in 2026 in a co-working space in Mumbai, in the gap between Claude Sonnet 4 and the first wave of MCP-native agents.
+The company started in 2026 in a co-working space in Mumbai, in the gap between Claude Sonnet 4 and the first wave of AI agents that could actually use your tools.
 We’d been at companies where someone had bolted ChatGPT onto a sidebar and called it AI strategy.
 The pattern was always the same: impressive at the demo, ignored within two weeks.

 The diagnosis was always the same too.
 The model was fine.
 The problem was that the assistant had no memory of yesterday, no understanding of the company’s vocabulary, no read on what mattered to this person in this role on this Tuesday.
 It was a brilliant intern with severe amnesia, asking you to brief it from scratch every time you opened a new tab.